huggingface/blog/tf-serving.md

 TensorFlow Serving belongs to the set of tools provided by [TensorFlow Extended (TFX)](https://www.tensorflow.org/tfx/guide/serving) that makes the task of deploying a model to a server easier than ever.
 TensorFlow Serving provides two APIs, one that can be called upon using HTTP requests and another one using gRPC to run inference on the server.

+### What is a SavedModel?
+A SavedModel contains a complete TensorFlow model, including its weights and its architecture.
+It does not require the original source of the model to be run, which makes it useful for sharing or deploying with any backend that supports reading a SavedModel such as Java, Go, C++ or JavaScript among others.

 ### How to install TensorFlow Serving?

 There are three ways to install and use TensorFlow Serving, one is through a Docker container, another one through an apt package and a last one with pip.
 To make things easier and compliant with all the existing OS, we will use Docker in this tutorial.